 Tuition & Fees Breakdown

 Students are awarded scholarships based on academic, athletic, artistic or other talents.
 Scholarships do not have to be repaid.
-All Xavier students are automatically considered for scholarships when they apply for admission.
 Connect with your admission counselor for information about the following scholarships:

 - Academic Scholarships

 - Multicultural Scholarships

 - Performing and Visual Arts